These are my complete notes for Electric Fields in Electromagnetism.

 All a 'continuous charge distribution' is, is a charge that isn't a point charge; e.g., a charge with a shape and an electric charge continuously distributed throughout the object.

-The electric field that exists around a continuous charge distribution can be determined through a rethinking of the standard Electric Field-Coulomb's Law combined equation (see Rule 167), using Calculus:
+The electric field that exists around a continuous charge distribution can be determined through a rethinking of the standard Electric Field-Law of Electric Force combined equation (see Rule 171), using Calculus:

 r = The distance between the infinitesimal charge dq and the point where the electric field is being calculated.
-Unlike Coulomb's law, this r is a function that varies depending on the charge, since there is technically an infinite number of charges (dq).
+Unlike the Law of Electric Force, this r is a function that varies depending on the charge, since there is technically an infinite number of charges (dq).

 r̂ = The unit vector pointing from dq (whichever charge) toward the test charge - this is most applicable post-integral, when you can have a test charge to calculate the strength of the electric field with respect to.
 The direction points radially outward for positive dq, and inward for negative dq.